 Mercury warnings can change over time or affect only a particular area or state.
 Please check with your local EPA and FDA for the current recommendations 8.

-I recently completed an article comparing cod liver oil and fish oil.
-Find out which costs more or had more mercury among other things, Cod Liver Oil vs Fish Oil: What’s The Difference?
-We Compare.
+I recently completed an article comparing different fish oil.
+Find out which costs more or had more mercury among.

 How To Determine The Correct Amount of Krill Oil and Cod Liver Oil

 There’s no official recommendation for how much DHA and EPA omega-3 to take every day.
 Therefore, to determine how much DHA and EPA Omega-3 fatty acids to take:

 - Confer with a physician first.